 11 Memorable Children’s Books About Libraries and Librarians

 30 Picture Books About Libraries from The Multi Taskin’ Mom

-(Thanks to Pelican Publishing for the digital review copy of Library’s Most Wanted–we can’t wait for my copy to arrive in the mail!)
+(Thanks to Pelican Publishing for the digital review copy of Library’s Most Wanted.)